cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `SEED_SIZE: Unsigned` is the size (in bytes) of a seed.

-A concrete `Prg` implements the following class method:
+A concrete `Prg` implements the following methods:

 * `Prg(seed: Bytes[Prg.SEED_SIZE], dst: Bytes, binder: Bytes)` constructs an
   instance of `Prg` from the given seed, domain separation tag, and binder